Tinkerhub-MEC/Git-GitHub-Complete-Learning-Material/README.md

 ## 5. Git Init

 This is basically performed to initialise a folder/repository so as to perform git operations like adding, committing etc.
-Inorder to initialise local repositry with git we can run the following command to the respective folder location using terminal.
+Inorder to initialise local repositry with git we can run the following command to the respective folder location using terminal.<br>
-      ```bash
+      ```
       git init
       ```
 press enter...